 - Needed for this Workout: Mini Face Towel (to absorb sweat)

 I would be remiss to overlook road racing as workout to try!
 Sure there is running, but running for competition or fun in a 5K race is totally different.
 I’ve run more than 40 races from 5Ks to half-marathons.
 If you’ve run before but haven’t raced, this is the year to try this workout!

 Running and racing is actually what got me started with blogging.
 During that time I wrote about everything from training, race recaps, fueling and running gear.
 A good place to start is by reading my running journey post, where I talk about how I got started and link to some running resources.

-- Needed for this Workout: High-Quality Running Shoes (read my shoe post here)
+- Needed for this Workout: High-Quality Running Shoes (learn when to replace running shoes)